OfficeDev/O365-Android-Start/README.md

 <a name="requirements">
 ## Device requirements
-To run the starter project your device need to meet the following requirements:
+To run the starter project your device needs to meet the following requirements:
 * A screen size of 7 inches or larger.
 * Android API version 18 or later.